tdosborne-databricks/slack-genie-n8n-integration/README.md

 ---

+## Disclaimer

+This solution accelerator is provided for use in development environments only.
+It is intended as a reference implementation and should be thoroughly tested and validated by your team before being used in any production setting.
+Databricks makes no warranties, express or implied, regarding the suitability, reliability, or accuracy of this accelerator for production use.
+Implementation and deployment into a production environment are the sole responsibility of the customer.

+---

 ## Credits

 - Mike Lo (Solutions Architect @ Databricks): Created the original template for the n8n Databricks app and maintains the n8n-nodes-databricks npm package.